bkoz/node-udemy/README.md

 # node-udemy
+## Notes
 Nodejs class notes.
 Added some text in vscode.
+This markdown mode is cool.